voxpupuli/puppet-chrony/REFERENCE.md

 Data type: `Variant[Hash,Array[String]]`

 This selects interfaces to enable hardware timestamps on.
 It can be an array of interfaces or a hash of interfaces to their respective options.

 Default value: []

 ##### `dumpdir`

-Data type: Optional[Stdlib::Unixpath]
+Data type: `Optional[Stdlib::Unixpath]`

-Directory for chrony to store measurement in on exit.
+Directory to store measurement history in on exit.

 Default value: $chrony::params::dumpdir